Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

           expression: "binning('p','max', [axis('x',[0.0,0.1]), axis('y', [0.0,0.1]), axis('z', num_bins=20)])"
           name: my_binning_name

-Note that with and `x` and `y` axes that we are explicity specifying the bounds of the bins.
+Note that with and `x` and `y` axes that we are explicitly specifying the bounds of the bins.
 Ascent deduces the number of bins bases on the explicit coordinates inside the array `[0.0,0.1]`.
 With the `z` axis, the binning  automatically defines a uniform binning based on the spatial extents of the mesh.